 Deep brain stimulation (or DBS) is a variation of an old surgery that may be used to treat tremors in people with conditions such as multiple sclerosis (MS), Parkinson's disease, and essential tremor.
 In the 1960s, surgery was used to destroy a small area deep in the brain called the thalamus (thalamotomy) or another part of the brain called the globus pallidus (pallidotomy).

 These surgeries are still done today, although less frequently because of the availability of deep brain stimulation.
-These surgeries carry significant risks: both thalamotomy and pallidotomy require purposeful destruction of the brain.
+These surgeries carry significant risks: both thalamotomy and pallidotomy require purposeful destruction of areas of the brain.
 If the surgeon is off by even a fraction of an inch, the surgery may not be effective and severe complications such as paralysis, loss of vision, or loss of speech can result.

 Deep brain stimulation is a way to inactivate parts of the brain without purposefully destroying the brain.
 Therefore, the risks are much lower.
 In deep brain stimulation, the tip of an electrode is placed in the thalamus (for tremor and multiple sclerosis) or in the globus pallidus or subthalamic nucleus (for Parkinson's disease).